Total Drama: Revenge of the Island: History

 On March 25, 2011, the designs of all the 13 contestants were revealed.
 On March 27, 2011, all the names and personalities of the contestants were revealed in a press release.
 On April 5, 2011, Christian Potenza posted a YouTube video of him recording the first line of Total Drama: Revenge of the Island.
 The quote was:

 Camp Wawanakwa!
 Once a paradise on earth, now a radioactive [biohazardous] dump!
 The perfect setting to drop a gang of teen-freaks and let 'em run wild!
 We're going back to the island, baby!
 A whole new set of campers.
 Each one more abnormal than the next [last].
 A whole new set of radioactive [dangerous] challenges!
 Insane, deranged, disgusting!
 These are just a few words that describe this season's high level of drama and another million dollar prize!
 Stay tuned for a brand new vengeful season of Total!
 Drama!
 Revenge of the Island!

 This line is used for the promotional trailer that Teletoon showed at the end of the Total Drama World Tour finale, which was first released on April 24, 2011 (Easter Sunday).
 On June 1, 2011 Christian Potenza released on his Facebook the new season logo along with more final designs of the characters.
 On June 3, 2011, there were snapshots of radioactive Camp Wawanakwa.
 On August 25, 2011, the Total Drama: Revenge of the Island flipbook was released.
 On August 28, 2011, the first official cast image was released to the public via Facebook.
 On September 24, 2011, the third official trailer was released which contained new scenes and confirmed the team assignments.
 On September 27, 2011, at the Total Drama: Live Action Panel at Canada's 2011 Fan Expo, Cory Doran confirmed all of Mike's personalities, and Christian Potenza said that the team name for the Radioactive Rats was scrapped.
 On October 13, 2011, Christian Potenza revealed several things about the intro of the season and said that promos will be out soon.
 On November 28, 2011, the official Canadian air date for the season was announced to air on January 5, 2012.
 On December 14, 2011, an animated interview with Chris McLean and a fan was released and revealed that the new team name is now "Toxic Rats".
 On December 18, 2011, the official Total Drama: Revenge of the Island website was launched that includes interactive menus and biographies of all the new contestants, as well as videos and season descriptions.
 On December 21, 2011, France began to air the season's episodes, two weeks before Canada.
 On Christmas 2011, all of the auditions of the 13 new characters were released on Teletoon's official Total Drama site.
-Cartoon Network viewers were able to vote for Zoey before the finale due to them airing Episode 12 and 13 on the same day.